 Don’t worry about the details: The purpose here is that you need to have formulated a better idea of what you’re looking for BEFORE you actually start the home search!

-Mistake No.2: First-time home buyers don’t know what they can afford
+No.2: They don’t know what they can afford

 Here, one will have to face reality as it’s unfortunately what limits most of us: our budget.